srivi15/Movie-Search-Engine/README.md

 # Movie-Search-Engine

-Search engine that recommends movies based on plot summaries.
+Built a search engine using the natural language processing framework nltk that recommends movies based on the plot summaries.

+# Note
+Please do not copy the code.
+Feel free to star it if you find it informative.